mapproxy/mapproxy/doc/services.rst

 Some WMS clients do not send all required parameters in feature info requests, MapProxy ignores these errors unless you set ``strict`` to ``true``.

+``on_source_errors``
+""""""""""""""""""""

+Configure what MapProxy should do when one or more sources return errors or no response at all (e.g. timeout).
+The default is ``notify``, which adds a text line in the image response for each erroneous source, but only if a least one source was successful.
+When ``on_source_errors`` is set to ``raise``, MapProxy will return an OGC service exception in any error case.

 ``max_output_pixels``
 """""""""""""""""""""